ipfabric/docs/docs/IP_Fabric_Settings/system/Backup_and_Maintenance/system_backup.md

     For **SFTP**, the directory path must be specified as an **absolute path**.

-To set up remote backup, do the following steps:
+To set up remote backup, follow these steps:

-1. Log in to the user interface.
+1. Log in to the IP Fabric main GUI.
 2. Go to **Settings --> System --> Backup & Maintenance --> Schedule system
    backup**.
 3. Enable backup.
 4. Set a backup schedule.
-See the example for `Every day at 5:15 and 17:15` (for selecting multiple values, hold `Ctrl` or `Shift` during the selection).
+See the example for `Every day at 5:15 and 17:15` (to select multiple values, hold `Ctrl` or `Shift` during the selection).
    ![Backup schedule](system_backup/backup_schedule.png)
 5. Change the **Destination** to `FTP` or `SFTP`.
 6. Enter the remote FTP/SFTP **Server** FQDN or IP address.
 Make sure that your DNS client is configured and working properly in case of FQDN.
 7. Enter **Username** and **Password** for accessing the FTP/SFTP server.
-9. Specify the **Directory** where FTP/SFTP backup should be uploaded.
+9. Specify the **Directory** to which FTP/SFTP backup should be uploaded.
 10. Click **Save**.
 11. IP Fabric will try to reach the FTP/SFTP server with the configured parameters.